AdobeDocs/experience-manager-cloud-service.en/help/assets/architecture.md

 ---
-title: Architecture of Adobe Experience Manager Assets as a Cloud Service
+title: Architecture of [!DNL Assets]
 description: Architecture of Adobe Experience Manager Assets as a Cloud Service
 contentOwner: AG
 ---